- Location: Texas

-The Texas Department of Motor Vehicles (TxDMV) has two types of plates available specifically for older vehicles.
+The Department of Motor Vehicles (TxDMV) has two types of plates available specifically for older vehicles.

 Antique plates are for vehicles at least 25 years old that are used strictly for antique exhibitions, parades, and related activities.
 (Occasional trips to the repair shop are permitted.)

-The plate is valid in five-year increments.
+The plate is valid for 5 years.
 For vehicles built before 1921, the yearly fee is $8, while it's $10 per year for vehicles manufactured after that.
 Local additional fees may apply.

 Classic plates are also for vehicles that are at least 25 years old.
 However, vehicles with these plates may be used for routine transportation.

-No annual fee, and may be personalized for an extra $40.
+There is no annual fee, and may the plates may be personalized for an extra $40.
 However, local additional fees may apply.
 Find full information here.

 Model Year Plates